 If you ask most children how to make a waffle, they will head right to the freezer.
 Open a box of unhealthy frozen waffles and pop them in the toaster.
 This is sad and we honestly should do more for these kids.
 Yes, once in awhile is okay.
 Matter of fact, our kids love the Vans Ancient Grains Gluten Free Waffles.
 They still contain some cane sugar and canola oil, so we definitely do not make them a part of our weekly menu.

 However, they also know how we make real waffles — on a waffle iron.
 If you need to stock your freezer, double the batch.
 They keep frozen perfectly.
 Just pop them in the toaster and flip them 1-2x to toast up perfectly.

 The good news is, healthy and delicious waffles DO exist!
-But until someone comes up with a truly healthy ready-made frozen waffle, you have to make them yourself…
+But until someone comes up with a truly healthy ready-made frozen waffle, you do have to make them yourself.

 If the idea of learning how to make waffles from scratch makes you want to crawl right back into bed, don’t fret!
 Making waffles is one of the absolute easiest things on earth to cook.
 Seriously.

 Making this homemade healthy waffles recipe is so incredibly easy that I decided to ask my kids to make it on their own one morning.
 Within about 15 minutes, they had the first batch of waffles in the waffle maker.

 All you need is a high speed blender and a waffle maker.
 For Christmas, we bought our son this Cuisinart Waffle Maker and it’s been amazing.
 It’s a great appliance, easy to clean the pop-out waffle griddles and even the kids can use it safely.

 Swap Refined Flour for Gluten Free Whole Grain Flour

 The best gluten free swap for refined flour is King Arthur’s cup-for-cup whole grain flour.
 Trust me, it tastes exactly the same but with no inflammatory properties.